Speech-Language Pathology : Online

 Why study Speech-Language Pathology : Online?

-The program involves the in-depth study of the various disorders of communication coupled with practicum experience.
+The MA Online program involves the in-depth study of the various disorders of communication coupled with practicum experience.
 Students at the Master of Arts level are expected to acquire those skills which would enable them to identify and manage a full range of speech/language, swallowing, and hearing disorders.
+The Online MA Program is a collaboration with The University of Akron; therefore students admitted to UC will complete academic courses through both UC and Akron.

-The Speech-Language Pathology online program contains 3 years (8 semesters) of part-time study.
-This does allow students the flexibility of maintaining employment during the first half of their program.
+The MA Online program contains 3 years (8 semesters) of part-time study.
+This allows you the flexibility of maintaining employment during the first half of your program.

-Please visit Admission Requirements for detailed information about what you need in order to be a successful applicant.
+Please view our Admission Requirements for detailed information about what you need in order to be a successful applicant.

 If you do not possess a well-rounded undergraduate major in Speech and Hearing, or come from another field, you may still be eligible for the program after completing some undergraduate requirements prior to beginning the graduate program.

-The MA in Speech-Language Pathology program prepares graduates for a career as a speech-language pathologist.
+The MA Online program prepares graduates for a career as a speech-language pathologist.

 Graduates find careers working with patients across the lifespan in a variety of locations: